WATER & SEWER SERVICE

 Contact the Lake Junaluska Public Works Office to arrange for payment.
 Any property owner that contacts the Public Works Office to explain special circumstances or establish an agreeable payment plan may be excused from late fees.

 Effects on Property Sales

 Lake Junaluska Public Works will provide estimated Service Charges and current balances owed to closing attorneys during property sales.
-The agreement to prorate or divide estimated charges is the responsibility of buyer and seller.
-It is the responsibility of the property owner that owns any parcel on the Service Charge billing date to pay the entire year’s charges, or produce receipt or proof of partial or full payment that may have been paid in advance.
+The agreement to prorate or divide estimated charges is the responsibility of the buyer and seller.
+It is the responsibility of the property owner that owns any parcel on the Service Charge billing date to pay the entire year’s charges or produce a receipt or proof of partial or full payment that may have been paid in advance.